 - Test after lamination.
 Laminate on reflective surfaces creates glare that disrupts scanning.
 Matte lamination is significantly better for QR codes than gloss.

-Generate a print-ready QR code
+Generate a print-ready code